alphaboost33/OBS-LiveCut/README.md

 ---

 ## 🛠️ Manual Setup
-If you prefer to configure Windows yourself, follow these steps:
+If you prefer to configure by yourself, follow these steps:

 ### 1. Install FFmpeg
 * Download the "Essentials" zip from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip).